charlesreid1/charlesreid1.github.io/pelican/memo.md

 <s>fix publication dates</s>

-Check if responsive on phones.
-If not, add bootstrap to make it responsive.
+<s>Check if responsive on phones.
+If not, add bootstrap to make it responsive.</s>

-Fix Next button to be a bootstrap item.
+<s>Fix Next button to be a bootstrap item.</s>

-Remove any unused images from theme
+<s>Remove any unused images from theme</s>

-How to copy over the theme, and/or extricate the theme into its own repository, for re-use across sites/servers
+<s>How to copy over the theme, and/or extricate the theme into its own repository, for re-use across sites/servers</s>

 # To make a post a draft